bitrise-io/devcenter/_articles/en/monitoring/getting-started-with-trace.md

    By default, both values are Environment Variables which are created and stored at the creation of the app.
 1. Run a build!

 If all went well, Trace will track application data.
+"%}

+Once you have the SDK installed, all you need to do is deploy the apps for your users, and watch the data coming in.
 [Let’s talk about how to analyze that data that Trace provides!](/monitoring/analyzing-your-apps-data-with-trace/)
-"%}

-{% include banner.html banner_text="Monitor your apps with Trace" url="https://www.bitrise.io/add-ons/trace-mobile-monitoring?utm_source=devcenter&utm_medium=bottom_cta" button_text="Sign up for the beta" %}
+{% include banner.html banner_text="Monitor your apps with Trace" url="https://www.bitrise.io/add-ons/trace-mobile-monitoring?utm_source=devcenter&utm_medium=bottom_cta" button_text="Check out Trace now" %}